s-soroosh/cachecool/README.md

 What is cachecool?
 ------------------

+Cachecool is the english pronounciation of "کشکول" in Persian what is a nice container like what you see here.
+What cachecool try to do is giving you the same experience of serving  sweets or fruits in cachecool (or kashkool) but about the data.

 Cachecool is a flexible cache facade that helps you to configure the most popular cache engines in an easy way.
 Besides configuring cache engines, cachecool try to facilitate designing multi-level caching.

 What is the current Stage?
 -------------------------